Tesla doubles quarterly profits despite pandemic | DW | 22.10.2020

-US electric carmaker Tesla more than doubled its third quarter profits, the company announced Wednesday, delivering a record number of e-cars amid a pandemic that has crippled fellow automakers.
+US electric carmaker Tesla has more than doubled its third-quarter profits, the company has announced, delivering a record number of electric automobiles amid a pandemic that has crippled fellow automakers.

 In a letter to investors, the company said it delivered 139,300 vehicles in the third quarter, a new quarterly record.
-It aims to have produced and delivered 500,000 cars by the year's end.
+It aims to have produced and delivered 500,000 cars by the end of the year.

 Net profits in the third quarter reached $331 million (€280 million), more than twice the $143 million posted at the same time a year earlier.
 Revenue went up nearly 40% to $8.7 billion, exceeding analysts' expectations.